All Episodes Plain Text Favourite

 These deals are selling out.

-It's like a hospital.
+It's not like a factory, it's like a hospital.

-This is the beginning of the process for roasting.
+This is the beginning of the process.

-Deep green, very good quality.
+For roasting, deep grain, very good quality.

 Most people don't use this quality.

-They give us the highest quality, all organic, non-GMO.
+They give us the highest quality, all organic, non GMO.

-You should know all Arabica beans.
+You should know all Arabica beans, no robusto, all Arabica.

 They're going to go into the roaster and it'll get roasted for about 20 minutes or so.

-Well, when I talked about forgiveness, of course, he realized this whole issue has been brought up because of the very, very uh beautiful and moving uh uh eulogy given by Erica Kirk for her husband uh Charlie Kirk at the memorial service uh a week and a half Ago.
+because of the very, very beautiful and moving eulogy given by Erica Kirk for her husband, Charlie Kirk, at the memorial service a week and a half ago.

-But maybe for many, the uh the most was uh her forgiving the murderer, and uh let's play her words rather than my reading her words, because this will almost exactly describe what Christians have been taught by Jesus Christ,
+And let's play her words rather than my reading her words, because this will almost exactly describe what Christians have been taught by Jesus Christ.

 So today is Yom Kippur.